ramsaycarslaw/emacs_starter_config/README.md

 * C - Full language sever support, completions, err check, jump to def...
 * Go - Full language sever support, completions, err check, imports and formating ...
-* Python - Full autocomplete and format support
+* Python - Full language sever support, identical to VsCode
 * Kotlin - Full autocomplete and Error checking
   - XML is also supported as part of kotlin with tag rename and code folding